aliwaki/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sort | uniq -u:takes a list of words as input and prints only words that appear exactly once. grep root /etc/passwd: grep -A 3 root /etc/passwd:Display lines containing the pattern “root” and 3 lines after them in the file
+sort | uniq -u:takes a list of words as input and prints only words that appear exactly once. grep root /etc/passwd: grep -A 3 root /etc/passwd:Display lines containing the pattern “root” and 3 lines after them in the file grep -v bin /etc/passwd:Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.